 Epilepsy is a chronic disorder of the brain that causes frequent seizures.
 A seizure occurs when abnormal nerve signals in the brain cause the muscles suddenly to convulse.

 Types of seizures:

-There is a condition called Idiopathic Epilepsy where there is no known cause, and can possibly be genetic.
+There is a condition called Idiopathic Epilepsy with no known cause and can be genetic.

 Other causes may include:

 During a seizure, move your dog to an open space to avoid injury.
 Try to time the seizure and watch it closely.
 After the seizure, stay near your dog and comfort it as it regains consciousness.
-You can cool them with an ice pack either in the neck area orin the groin area.
-Then go to your veterinarian immediately and tell them exactly what happened.
+You can cool them with an ice pack either in the neck area or in the groin area.
+Then go to your veterinarian immediately and tell them precisely what happened.
 Seizures require emergency veterinary care because they can lead to life-threatening complications.